OpenNebula/vOneCloud-docs/docs/source/infrastructure_configuration/hybrid_cloud.rst

 Follow the tool tips that appear on mouse over to correctly configure the parameters.

 You need your SoftLayer Username and the API Key that can be retrieved from your SoftLayer Control Panel.
-More information on IBM SoftLayer support can be found `here <http://docs.opennebula.org/4.10/advanced_administration/cloud_bursting/slg.html>`__.
+More information on IBM SoftLayer support can be found :doc:`here <advanced_administration/cloud_bursting/slg.html>`.

 .. warning:: If vOneCloud is running behind a corporate http proxy, the SoftLayer hybrid connectors won't be available